Review of the gaming laptop Acer Nitro 5 AN515-54: inexpensive and powerful

 </ img>

-As we mentioned earlier, in the line canuse fresh 9th generation Intel processors with Coffee Lake Refresh architecture or fresh Ryzen.
-We came with a configuration with Intel Core i5-9300H, which is the youngest in the current H-series of mobile processors.
-In fact, this is an update from last year's Intel Core i5-8300H with a slight increase in frequency.
+As we mentioned earlier, the line mayuse the latest 9th generation Intel processors based on the Coffee Lake Refresh architecture or the latest Ryzen.
+We received a configuration with an Intel Core i5-9300H, which is the youngest in the current H-series of mobile processors.
+In fact, this is an update of last year's Intel Core i5-8300H with a slight increase in frequencies.
 Core i5-9300H is a quad-core processor with a clock frequency of 2.4 GHz and Turbo Boost up to 4.1 GHz.
 Hyper Threading 8 threads supported.
-The heat packet has not changed - 45 watts.
-As a graphics accelerator used NVIDIA GeForce GTX 1650 with 4 GB of video memory standard GDDR5.
-The 16th series refers to relatively affordable solutions and does not support ray tracing, and that’s all that is in the 20th series.
-The video adapter uses a 12-nm TU117 chip, the frequencies of the graphics core - 1395-1560 MHz.
-The configuration is not top-end, but for most modern games it’s enough to play comfortably in FullHD resolution.
+The heat package has not changed - 45 W. The graphics accelerator is NVIDIA GeForce GTX 1650 with 4 GB of GDDR5 video memory.
+The 16th series is a relatively affordable solution and does not support ray tracing, and that’s all that the 20th series has.
+The video adapter uses a 12nm TU117 chip, graphics core frequencies are 1395–1560 MHz.
+The configuration is not top-end, but for most modern games it is enough to comfortably play in FullHD resolution.
 The amount of RAM is 16 GB DDR4 with a frequency of 2666 MHz.
-Wireless modules: WiFi 802.11 ac 2x2 MIMO and Bluetooth 5.0, there is a wired Gigabit Ethernet.
+Wireless modules: WiFi 802.11 ac 2x2 MIMO and Bluetooth 5.0, wired Gigabit Ethernet available.

 </ img>